inventaire/inventaire/README.md

 General dependencies:
 - git, node, npm, coffee-script, brunch (see package.json for versions)
 - a CouchDB (>=1.6) instance (on port 5984 for default config)
+  - you need an admin to be set, which can be done with this command:<br>
+    `curl -XPUT http://localhost:5984/_config/admins/yourcouchdbusername -d '"'yourcouchdbpassword'"'`
 - an Elasticsearch (>=2.4) instance (on port 9200 for default config)

 ```